derhasi/freistilbox-docs/content/index.md

 * [Advanced Usage](advanced/)
 * [Frequently Asked Questions](faq/)

 ## Can't find what you're looking for?

+We're sorry!

-Visit our [Help Center](https://freistil.zendesk.com/) and write a post in the forums or send us a support request!
+Please visit our [Help Center](https://freistil.zendesk.com/) and write a post in the forums or send us a support request!
 Our team will be happy to help you.